knative/docs/docs/install/knative-with-operators.md

 ## Installing the latest release

-You can information about the different released versions of the Knative Operator on the [Releases page](https://github.com/knative/operator/releases).
+You can find information about the different released versions of the Knative Operator on the [Releases page](https://github.com/knative/operator/releases).

 Install the latest stable Operator release: